 The Gardens of DeCordova.
 The construction of The Gardens of DeCordova was completed in April 2009 and lease-up continues, however, the property has not yet reached stabilization which is defined in the bond documents as the generation of a 1.15:1 debt service coverage ratio for six straight months.
 As result of the failure to reach stabilization, the bond is in technical default.
 As of December 31, 2009, the property had 31 units leased out of total available units of 76, or 41% physical occupancy.
 As of February 28, 2010, the property had 32 units leased out of total available units of 76, or 42% physical occupancy.
 This property is a senior (55+) affordable housing project located in Granbury, Texas in the Dallas-Fort Worth area.
 The Partnership believes the most significant issue in the slow lease-up of the property is the current single family housing market in the Dallas-Fort Worth area.
-Many potential tenants must first sell their existing home before they are able to move into a rental unit.
-In September 2009, the Partnership was notified by the tax credit limited partner of the owner of The Gardens of DeCordova of its intent to withdraw from the limited partnership.
+Many potential tenants must first sell their existing home before they are able to withdraw from the limited partnership.
 In January 2010, the Partnership concluded its best course of action for the removal of the current limited partner was to issue a Notice of Default through the bond trustee and to begin foreclosure procedures.
 Such notice was issued in February 2010 and the foreclosure was completed in March 2010.
 Through this process the Partnership has effectively removed the limited partner which will allow the property owner to "re-syndicate" the LIHTCs to a new limited partner thereby providing additional capital to the project.
-The underwriting estimate of LIHTCs to be generated by this property that would be available for "re-syndication" is approximately \$2.8 million.
+The underwriting estimat of LIHTCs to be generated by this property that would be available for "re-syndication" is approximately \$2.8 million.
 The syndication of the LIHTCs, at an amount less than the gross credits generated, would provide additional capital for the project in the form of new limited partner equity.
-The Partnership believes that, if this can be accomplished, such new equity would be sufficient to allow for the current bonds to remain in place and operations be funded through an extended lease-up period.
-Until such time as new ownership is in place and additional capital is contributed, the full impact of these developments will not be known.
+The Partnership believes that, if this can be accomplished, such new equity would be sufficient to allow for the current bonds to remain in place and operations be funded t